Brazil

 Grant Period

-Grant dates will correspond to the academic year in Brazil, from March to December 2024.
-The grant period starts with an orientation organized by the Fulbright Commission.
+Grant dates will correspond to the academic year in Brazil, starting in March 2025.
+The grant period starts with an orientation organized by the Fulbright Commission upon arrival in Brazil.
 Attendance at the orientation is mandatory.

-The grantees' first responsibility is to the Fulbright program and the Brazilian institution to where they are assigned.
-Requests for travel outside of Brazil should be limited to 14 cumulative days and must coincide with the break in the host institution's academic calendar.
-Excluding emergencies, including those involving family members in the United States, grantees will not be permitted to travel outside of Brazil while host institutions are in session -- no exceptions.
+The grantees' first responsibility is to the Fulbright Program and the Brazilian institution to which they are assigned.
+Requests for travel outside of Brazil should be limited to 14 cumulative days, including weekends, and must coincide with the break in the host institution's academic calendar.
+Excluding emergencies, grantees will not be permitted to travel outside of Brazil while host institutions are in session -- no exceptions.
 No one should apply for or accept the ETA award unless they can commit fully to their host institution's calendar of activities.

 Orientation